zentala/open-smart-desk-server/README.md

 ## Hardware

-The initial version was powered by the [Smart Desk Driver Module v.1](https://github.com/zentala/desk.zentala.io/wiki/Smart-Desk-Driver-Module-v.1).
-However, this first version had its challenges and limitations, making it unsuitable for further development.
-Instead, I invite you to join in designing a new version of the electronic modular Smart Desk architecture.
-Check out [this wiki page](https://github.com/zentala/desk.zentala.io/wiki) where I detail what I've built so far, the issues I encountered, and the draft for new hardware architecture.
+The initial version was powered by the [Smart Desk Driving-Control Module v1](https://github.com/zentala/desk.zentala.io/wiki/Driving-Control-Module-v1).
+However, this first version had its challenges and limitations, making it not recomedeble to build and usefull base for further development.

+Instead, I invite you to join the project's new version of the [architecture modules](https://github.com/zentala/desk.zentala.io/wiki#-smart-desk-modular-system-vision).

 As my primary focus is on software, I'm keen to collaborate with an electrician interested in investing time in this project, which could potentially become profitable.
-The business strategy is outlined [here](https://github.com/zentala/desk.zentala.io/wiki/Business-Strategy).
+[The business strategy is outlined here](https://github.com/zentala/desk.zentala.io/wiki/Business-Strategy-&-Collaboration).

 ## Software Setup